top of page

 The child of a Green Card applicant may also be accorded the same priority date and classification as the applicant.
 The child must acquire the relationship before the principal applicant is admitted to the United States as an LPR and must maintain their status (child under 21 and unmarried) until obtaining their LPR status.

 *This article has been prepared for general information purposes only.
 The information presented is not legal advice, is not to be acted on as such, may not be current, and is subject to change without notice.
-Readers should contact their attorney to obtain advice concerning any particular legal matter.
+Readers should contact an attorney for advice on any specific legal matter.

 Comments